What Is Computing?

 There are three main strands of the Computing curriculum: information technology, digital literacy and computer science.

 Information technology is about the use of computers for functional purposes, such as collecting and presenting information, or using search technology.

 Digital literacy is about the safe and responsible use of technology, including recognising its advantages for collaboration or communication.

 Finally, computer science will introduce children of all ages to understanding how computers and networks work.
 It will also give all children the opportunity to learn basic computer programming.

 It is our aim to ensure that all young people have the opportunity to learn how to use computers safely and cover a much of the 3 strands above as possible.

-Senior School pupils have the option to further their knowledge and understanding of ICT through the study at GCSE Digital Technology or Computer Science and A Level Computer Science.
+Pupils have the option to further their knowledge and understanding through the study at GCSE Digital Technology or Computer Science and A Level Computer Science.

 Miss A M E Martin (Coordinator)

 Miss Z Robinson (C2K Administrator and System Support Officer)

 We have three fully networked classrooms with at least twenty pupil workstations and one teacher workstation, LCD projector and interactive whiteboard in each room.
 Rooms are equipped with the latest Windows PCs.